crackit/spark/docs/running-on-kubernetes.md

 whenever possible.

-See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.submit` in configuring the SSL-related fields in the context of submitting to Kubernetes.
-For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.submit.trustStore`.
+See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.driversubmitserver` in configuring the SSL-related fields in the context of submitting to Kubernetes.
+For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.driversubmitserver.trustStore`.

 One note about the keyStore is that it can be specified as either a file on the client machine or a file in the container image's disk.
-Thus `spark.ssl.kubernetes.submit.keyStore` can be a URI with a scheme of either `file:` or `local:`.
+Thus `spark.ssl.kubernetes.driversubmitserver.keyStore` can be a URI with a scheme of either `file:` or `local:`.
 A scheme of `file:` corresponds to the keyStore being located on the client machine; it is mounted onto the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
 When the URI has the scheme `local:`, the file is assumed to already be on the container's disk at the appropriate path.

+Finally, the submission server and client can be configured to use PEM files instead of Java keyStores.
+When using this mode, set `spark.ssl.kubernetes.driversubmitserver.keyPem` and `spark.ssl.kubernetes.driversubmitserver.serverCertPem` to configure the key and certificate files on the driver submission server.
+These files can be uploaded from the submitter's machine if they have no scheme or a scheme of `file:`, or they can be located on the container's disk if they have the scheme `local:`.
+The client's certificate file should be provided via setting `spark.ssl.kubernetes.driversubmitserver.clientCertPem`, and this file must be located on the submitting machine's local disk.

 ### Kubernetes Clusters and the authenticated proxy endpoint